luochen1990/rainbow/README.md

 - 'ctermfgs': colors for terms.
 - 'operators': describe the operators you want to highlight (note: be careful about special characters which needs escaping, you can find more examples [here](https://github.com/luochen1990/rainbow/issues/3), and you can also read the [vim help about syn-pattern](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:syn-pattern)).
 - 'parentheses': describe what will be processed as parentheses, a pair of parentheses was described by two re pattern.
-- 'separately': configure for specific filetypes (decided by &ft), key `*` for filetypes without separate configuration, value `0` means disable rainbow only for this type of files.
+- 'separately': configure for specific filetypes (decided by &ft), key `*` for filetypes without separate configuration, value `0` means disable rainbow only for this type of files, value `"default"` means keep the default shim for this filetype (notice: the default shim config will change between plugin version).
 - keep a field empty to use the default setting.

 User Command: